rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 The transport specification MUST specifying how multiple subscriptions referencing the same receiver are to be handled at the transport layer.
 The transport specification MAY require separate transport sessions per subscription to a given receiver, or it MAY allow multiple subscriptions to the same receiver to be multiplexed over a shared transport session.

 A specification for a transport built upon this document can choose whether to use the same logical channel for the RPCs and the event records.
 However, the *update* records and the subscription state change notifications MUST be sent on the same transport session.

+The transport specification MAY specify a keepalive mechanism to keep the transport session alive.
+There is no YANG Push Lite protocol or application level keepalive mechanism.

 **TODO, do we need to mention anything about transport session timeouts, e.g., which would cause a subscription to be terminated.
 What about buffering?
 Is that a transport consideration?**